How To Clean and Protect Rubber Trim Around Car Door and Windows

 Many products on the market claim to protect your rubber trim, but they may contain harmful chemicals or solvents that can actually damage your trim even more.

-You can use products such as 303 Rubber Seal Protectant (check the price on Amazon now), which has no solvents or petroleum distillates that can damage your trim.
+I suggest using products such as 303 Rubber Seal Protectant, which has no solvents or petroleum distillates that can damage your trim.

 This high-quality protectant goes on easily and dries quickly, leaving behind a long-lasting barrier that repels water and dirt.
 It also restores color and shine to faded and dull rubber trim above your car’s windows and doors.